iainmacpherson/Temp-and-Humidity-Controlled-Actuator/README.md

 # Temp-and-Humidity-Controlled-Actuator

+_Note: this project was just to mess around with the hardware, it is not finished and not likely to be._

 ## Description
 Using an arduino, control a linear actuator based on the temperature and humidity detected by a connected sensor.